BAMresearch/ctsimu-toolbox/ctsimu/documentation.md

 In the CTSimU toolbox, the tests are performed using JSON files in Python.
 There are two files (where X. is the current test, detector, subtest, and the date of the last modification of the JSON file):

 - `X..json`: defines environment, geometry, materials, source, detector properties, among others, and - references files in the same folder for the description of the object and spectrum: STL file, CSV and XRS files.
-You can find the `X..json` file in the path: `ctsimu-toolbox\ctsimu\ctsimu_evaluations\scenarios` or on the [website](https://github.com/BAMresearch/ctsimu-toolbox/tree/main/ctsimu/ctsimu_evaluations/scenarios).
+You can find the `X..json` file in the path: `ctsimu-toolbox\ctsimu\ctsimu_evaluations\scenarios` or on the [BAM research website CTSimu-toolbox scenarios](https://github.com/BAMresearch/ctsimu-toolbox/tree/main/ctsimu/ctsimu_evaluations/scenarios).
 - `X._metadata.json`: Contains information about the simulation results (type and location) and is created via a simulation program (e.g. aRTist).
 With this result file, the test can be started and executed in the CTSimU toolbox.

 The following is a step-by-step guide using the example of the double wire test to determine the detector unsharpness.

 ## Simulation for CTSimU in a*RT*ist

 In this example, a double wire bar measurement is presented to determine the detector unsharpness (the test name is 2D-DW-1).
 Theoretically, any other simulation programme could be used.
 We will use the simulation software aRTist to create the necessary projection images for the test.
 To do this, you need to download and install the appropriate CTSimU module for a*RT*ist.
-Instructions on how to install and operate the module, as well as the relevant ARTP installation file, can be found on the [BAM research website](https://github.com/BAMresearch/ctsimu-artist-module).
+Instructions on how to install and operate the module, as well as the relevant ARTP installation file, can be found on the [BAM research website CTSimu-artist-module](https://github.com/BAMresearch/ctsimu-artist-module).

 ### Step-by-Step Guide